 We denote the set of all functions $\adv_0$ and $\adv_1$ satisfying \eqref{eq:adversfunct1}--\eqref{eq:adversfunct2} by $\calA_0$ and $\calA_1$, respectively.
 In case we consider random functions, $\calA_0$ and $\calA_1$ are sets of conditional distributions (given $\P_{\calH_0}$ and $\P_{\calH_1}$, respectfully).
 In short, we have the following hypothesis testing problem,

-Here, with a slight abuse of notation, $\s{Adv}_0\p{\calG(n,q)}$ denotes the set of distributions induced by an adversary that can remove arbitrary edges in $\calG(n,q)$, and $\s{Adv}_1\p{\calG_{\Gamma_n},(n,p,q)}$ denotes the set of distributions induced by an adversary that can remove edges only outside the planted subgraph.
-Note that the formulation above highlights the fact that we are dealing here with a generalized hypothesis testing problem.
-Finally, we would like to mention here that although the monotone adversary model defined above is restricted to removing edges outside the planted subgraph (see, \eqref{eq:adversfunct2}), our results extend (almost trivially) to a slightly more general setting in which the adversary may also \emph{add edges within the planted structure}.
+Here, with a slight abuse of notation, $\s{Adv}_0\p{\calG(n,q)}$ denotes the set of distributions induced by an adversary that can remove arbitrary edges in $\calG(n,q)$, and $\s{Adv}_1\p{\calG_{\Gamma_n}(n,p,q)}$ denotes the set of distributions induced by an adversary that can remove edges only outside the planted subgraph.
+Note that the formulation above highlights the fact that we are dealing here with a generalized hypothesis testing problem. {Also, it should be emphasized that our semi-random model follows the standard information-theoretic convention in which the adversary is \emph{not} assumed to be computationally bounded.}

+{This model above is a canonical ``sandwich''/monotone semi-random model and serves as a robustness stress test: even allowing deletions only outside $\Gamma$ can substantially reduce the statistical signal-to-noise ratio by sparsifying the background.
+Moreover, it provides a clean setting in which one can obtain sharp statistical and computational characterizations for \emph{arbitrary} planted subgraphs.
+We discuss richer adversary classes (e.g., budget-constrained perturbations) in Section~\ref{sec:Out}.}

+As a minor note, we would like to mention here that although the monotone adversary model defined above is restricted to removing edges outside the planted subgraph (see \eqref{eq:adversfunct2}), our results extend (almost trivially) to a slightly more general setting in which the adversary may also \emph{add edges within the planted structure}.
 The proofs carry over without any modifications to the arguments, and the results remain unchanged.
 Nevertheless, we opt to focus on \eqref{eq:adversfunct2} to remain consistent with the original classical formulation (also known as the Sandwich Model) introduced in \cite{feige2000finding}.

 A test is a binary function $\psi:\ppp{0,1}^{\binom{n}{2}}\to \ppp{0,1}$.
-The risk of a test is the the maximal sum of Type I and Type II error probabilities over all adversarial distributions,
+The risk of a test is the maximal sum of Type I and Type II error probabilities over all adversarial distributions,

 The optimal risk is defined to be the minimal risk over all tests,